- Are there more insurance plans that include individual and family coverage for Cedars-Sinai in the 2016 plan year?

 If your health insurance coverage is provided by or purchased through your employer, there's nothing for you to do immediately, other than stay informed.
 If you work for a company with more than 50 full-time employees that does not currently provide health insurance, you should be aware that changes to your benefits may be coming in the next year.
 Contact your human resources department for more information.

 If you purchase your insurance in the individual health insurance market, you will need to take immediate action during the open enrollment period in order to maintain coverage for care from Cedars-Sinai Medical Center and our physicians.
-Open enrollment begins Oct.
-1, 2013, and concludes March 31, 2014.
+Open enrollment concludes Jan.
+31, 2016.

 Possibly.
 If you get your insurance through your employer, there should be no need to adjust your coverage options at this time.
 Check with your human resources department for your company's specific offerings.

 If you purchase your own insurance, you can choose to go either through the Covered California marketplace or purchase coverage outside of the exchange.
-Either way, only a select few plans will provide full coverage for care from Cedars-Sinai Medical Center and our physicians.
+Either way, confirm that the plan you select provides full coverage for care from Cedars-Sinai Medical Center and our physicians.
 Click here for more information.

 A grandfathered plan is a group health plan that was created — or an individual health insurance policy that was purchased — on or before March 22, 2010.